yuhuan-wu/MobileSal/README.md

 Download them and put them into the `pretrained/` folder.

-### Test / Evaluation / Results
+#### Generate Saliency Maps

-After preparing the pretrained models, it is also very simple to test our network:
+After preparing the pretrained models, it is also very simple to generate saliency maps via MobileSal:

 ```
 bash ./tools/test.sh